MrSampy/Map-Gen-2D/README.md

 - Berries (strawberries, blueberries) are generated only in grassland biome
 - Ores (iron, coal) are generated only in the mountains biome
 - Corals (Pink, Violet) are generated only in the coast biome
+- The color of the river depends on the biome in which it flows

 ## Description of map generation
 1. Three maps(Height, Heat and Moisture) are generated using Perlin noise with different seeds